 What is Postpartum Depression?

-Birth of a baby comes with a lot of powerful emotions like excitement, joy or anxiety.
+The birth of a baby comes with a lot of powerful emotions like excitement, joy, or anxiety.
 But, sometimes it results in something unexpected like depression.

 Research stated that about 80% of new moms suffer from Baby blues after childbirth like mood swings, crying spells, anxiety, and sleep difficulties.
 Many women face this kind of issue.
 Baby blues generally begin within 2-3 days after delivery and can last up to 2 weeks.